lucyparsons/meetingslides/lplstasi.rst

 Organization Things
 ===================
-* Applied for 501c3 non profit status
+* Applying for 501c3 non profit status

   - Allow us to write letters on behalf of people who have been arrested to judges